Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script display the contents list of your current directory
+This script changes working directory to home directory